ohduran/ohduran.github.io/_posts/2018-10-24-read-me-a-pandas-tale.md

 ### Wrap up

-We can all sleep peacefully now: pandas seems like a memory-efficient file reader that makes sense at the higher level (context manager) but with some nitty-gritty details that allow for us, reckless scribblers who find a solution on SO and just copy-paste it, to load a big file and not suffer the consequences of our actions.
+We can all sleep peacefully now: pandas seems like a memory-efficient file reader that makes sense at the higher level (context manager) with some nitty-gritty details that allow us, reckless scribblers who find a solution on SO and just copy-paste it, to load a big file and not suffer the consequences of our actions.